Travel Nurse Stories: Saving a Life, Delivering a Baby

 Meet Wesley Joyce, RN

 Wesley Joyce has been an RN for fifteen years and a traveling nurse for more than seven.
 Traveling has always been a way of life for Wes and it comes as no surprise he chose a career that would keep him on the road.
 The son of an Army GI, Wesley spent his childhood moving all over the world, from Germany to California and several places in-between.
 He grew to love the adventures of a new city and the friends he made.

-As an adult he settled into a small town in Kansas and after working 2 full time jobs simultaneously, he quickly realized he needed a new career.
+As an adult, he settled into a small town in Kansas and after working 2 full-time jobs simultaneously, he quickly realized he needed a new career.
 One that would be challenging and give him the stability and financial security he needed.
 “My grandmother was a nurse and I always admired what she did,” says Wes. ” Plus, I knew that no matter what fad was in or what the economy was doing, people would always need nurses.”
-After receiving his degree, he worked in Pediatrics, Telemetry and eventually moved to the ER, where he decided to stay.
+After receiving his degree, he worked in Pediatrics, and Telemetry and eventually moved to the ER, where he decided to stay.

 Though he had finally found a career he loved, the itch to travel still lingered and he wanted the opportunity to grow even more in his specialty as an ER Nurse.
 “I decided to start traveling because I missed the freedom of the open road that I had when I was an Army brat!” explains Wesley.
 “I also found that I liked not having to deal with “politics” that naturally occurs when you are at one place for too long!”